 Trade association Is your position on climate change consistent with theirs?
 Please explain the trade association's position How have you, or are you attempting to, influence the position?
 NAREIT (REITPAC) Consistent NAREIT (National Association of Real Estate Investment Trusts) is a worldwide representative for REITs and publicly traded real estate companies with an interest in U.S. real estate and capital markets.
 NAREIT sponsors its own political action committee called REITPAC to address a variety of climate change legislation.
 REITPAC encourages individual participation in the political process to ensure that the REIT viewpoint on industry issues is heard on Capitol Hill.
 By pooling the voluntary contributions of NAREIT members nationwide, REITPAC works to educate Members of Congress and their staff on the issues that directly affect our industry and support those candidates who understand the interests of the commercial real estate industry.
-For example, NAREIT and REITPAC are involved with encouraging modifications to Section 179D of the Internal Revenue Code, which provides deductions for Energy Efficient Commercial Buildings.
-Additionally, NAREIT and REITPAC support Congressional efforts to enact comprehensive legislation that encourages greater energy efficiency.
-To the extent that such legislation authorizes grants for activities designed to encourage the adoption of clarifying language to ensure that REITs are able to fully participate in such activities.
-HCP supports the position of NAREIT and REITPAC to encourage Congressional leaders to enact comprehensive legislation that benefits the healthcare real estate industry and encourages greater energy efficiency.
+For example, NAREIT and REITPAC are involved with encouraging modifications to Section 179D of the Internal Revenue Code, which provides deductions for Energy Efficient HCP supports the position of NAREIT and REITPAC to encourage Congressional leaders to enact comprehensive legislation that benefits the healthcare real estate industry and encourages greater energy efficiency.
 HCP is an active member of NAREIT and we participate in their conferences and forums throughout the year.
 Our President and CEO serves on the Board of Governors of NAREIT, and our Sustainability Committee Chair serves on NAREIT's sustainability committee.
-Additionally, in 2015, HCP supported NAREIT's legislative agenda by organizing a voluntary executive fundraising effort for REITPAC that contributed over \$20,000.
+Additionally, in 2016, HCP supported NAREIT's legislative agenda by organizing a voluntary executive fundraising effort for REITPAC that contributed over \$20,000.